 When the term “color” is used to describe gem-quality diamonds, it’s actually the absence of color on which the evaluation is based.
 When a diamond is found to be chemically pure and structurally perfect, it has no hue, shading or coloring.
 This gives it a higher value than a diamond with slight coloring to it.
 Take a look at the GIA’s D-to-Z diamond color-grading system, which measures degrees of colorlessness through controlled lighting and optimal viewing conditions.
 It starts with the letter D and goes all the way to the letter Z, organized by increasing presence of color.
 To put it in perspective, D is colorless and Z has the most color.
 Unless you have a trained eye and viewing apparatus, you likely can’t tell the subtle differences between one and another.

 Referring to the absence of inclusions and blemishes, clarity measures the flaws present on the inside and outside of the gem.
 Because diamonds are mined from the earth, originating from carbon that’s exposed to high heat and pressure, inclusions (internal characteristics) and blemishes (external characteristics) can arise.
-Many factors go into evaluating clarity, such as the number, size, relief, type, and location of these characteristics, and how they all affect what the stone looks like overall.
+Many factors go into evaluating clarity, such as the number, size, relief, type, and location of these characteristics, and how they affect how the stone looks overall.
 The fewer flaws a diamond has, the more valuable it is.

 A diamond’s brilliance and appeal lies in how it’s cut.
 When the average person thinks about cut, they often think about the shape they find it in at the store, such as princess, round, etc. However, cut really refers to how well the gem’s facets interact with the light.
 This is all a result of the workmanship and precision that goes into the cut of each diamond in a perfect balance of proportion, symmetry, and polish so maximum light is reflected.
 This happens to be the most difficult category to analyze but in general, brightness, fire (scattering of white light), and scintillation (sparkle) all come into play, as well as the design, craftsmanship, weight and thickness of the gem.